wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage               November 2016

+      validator, in addition to checking to see if the answer is in its cache before sending a query, checks to see whether any cached and validated NSEC record denies the existence of the sought record(s).
+Using aggressive negative caching, a validator will not make queries for any name covered by a cached and validated NSEC record.
+Furthermore, a validator answering queries from clients will synthesize a negative answer (or NODATA response) whenever it has an applicable validated NSEC in its cache unless the CD bit was set on the incoming query.
+(Imported from Section 6 of [RFC5074]).

    o  Implementing aggressive negative caching suggests that a validator
       will need to build an ordered data structure of NSEC and NSEC3